Chocolate Chip Banana Muffins Recipe

 6. Bake for 12-17 minutes until dark golden brown - stick a toothpick in the middle and it should remain clean.
 If your oven has a hot spot, you may want to rotate pans halfway through.

-8. Take a spoon or knife and carefully lift muffins up and set them on their sides until completely cooled.
+8. Take a spoon or knife and carefully lift muffins up and set them on their sides in the tin (or right side up on a cooling rack) until completely cooled.
 This is so the bottoms don't steam and stick to the pan.

 9. Store at room temperature in air-tight container or bag for up to 3 days or longer in fridge or freezer.